Should I Replace My Roof After a Storm?

 In Tulsa, there may be weeks where there’s just one big storm after another.
 If your roof has previously received damage that has yet to be fixed, it weakens your roof against the next storm.
 A weak roof can do little to protect you from wind and rain.

 To avoid a catastrophe, attempt to complete your roofing repairs before the next storm.
-There are many roofers who provide emergency repair or a temporary roof tarp to protect your home before the roof can be repaired.
+Many roofers provide emergency repair or a temporary roof tarp to protect your home before the roof can be repaired.
 Before storm season, find a roofer you trust to be your contact in the case of an emergency.
 This will save you time compared to being caught off guard and having to quickly find a roofer.

 You can find a timeline for replacing a roof here.